Military Veteran Treatment for PTSD and Substance Abuse

 The challenges of military service can leave deep and lasting impacts on mental health.
 Among veterans, post-traumatic stress disorder (PTSD) is one of the most prevalent issues, often compounded by struggles with alcohol abuse.
 But why is there such a strong link between PTSD and alcohol misuse?
 And where can veterans turn for support in overcoming these challenges?

 Understanding the connection between trauma and substance abuse is key to addressing these issues effectively.
-For those seeking recovery, treatment centers like those operated by Aliya Veterans provide compassionate care and evidence-based solutions to help veterans break free from addiction and reclaim their lives.
+For those seeking recovery, treatment centers like those operated by Aliya Veterans provide compassionate care and research-based solutions to help veterans break free from addiction and reclaim their lives.

 Why Do Military Veterans Have PTSD?